Who is an occupational therapist and what does an OT do?

 If interested in research, OT can do post-professional OTD or Ph.D. in OT.
-A Ph.D. holder has good opportunities in a research and academics.
+A Ph.D. holder has good opportunities in research and academics.

 Employment of occupational therapists (OT) is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, learning disabilities or amputation.
-However, demand for occupational therapy services is related to the ability of patients to pay, either directly or through health insurance.
+However, the demand for occupational therapy services is related to the ability of patients to pay, either directly or through health insurance.

 The need for occupational therapists is expected to increase as people want to be more independent and remain active in all phases of life.
 Occupational therapists can help senior citizens maintain their independence by recommending home modifications, providing adaptive devices and strategies that make daily activities easier.
 Therapists also play a role in the treatment of many conditions and ailments commonly associated with aging, such as arthritis, dementia, and stroke.

 Occupational therapists needed in a variety of healthcare settings to treat patients from acute (such as positioning for stroke patient) to chronic conditions (such as diabetes).
 Patients may continue to seek OT intervention for long-term disabilities and illnesses, either in their homes or in residential care environments.
 These patients may need occupational therapy to become more independent and to perform a variety of daily tasks (such as dressing, personal hygiene).